 Are your products or services more suited for a certain demographic, or are they spread out?
 This should be among the first questions that you ask yourself.
 Find out if your products appeal more to adults, children, or teenagers.

 Where you can’t come up with clear answers for this, don’t be afraid to ask your leads.

 Find out if there’s a group that you don’t sell to.
 For instance, if your product is meant to be used by people within a certain region, you might want to remove any outlier lead that you’re certain won’t be purchasing your products or services.

 Another trick would be to assign them a negative score.
 Assign this value to all the outlier groups hailing from another zip code, state, or country, and which you’re certain, have absolutely no use for your products or services.

 You may also consider including optional form fields (like an email address or phone number), and award extra points to any lead that fills any of these fields.

 This applies to B2B marketers.
-There must be an organisation that you’re more interested in selling to.
+There must be an organization that you’re more interested in selling to.
 It could be due to size, the industry they’re in, or the organization they represent.

-Or perhaps you’re more interested in selling to other B2B organisations more that you’re interested in selling to B2C organisations.
+Or perhaps you’re more interested in selling to other B2B organizations more than you’re interested in selling to B2C organizations.

-By observing your client’s behaviour, you should be able to gauge their level of interest in your products or services and appropriately assign them a score.
+By observing your client’s behavior, you should be able to gauge their level of interest in your products or services and appropriately assign them a score.
 Shift your focus to the leads that take action.
-What so common about their behaviour?
+What is so common about their behavior?
 Which character trait do they exhibit?